apache/fury-site/docs/guide/dart/custom-serializers.md

   limitations under the License.
 ---

-A manual serializer lets you control exactly how a type is encoded and decoded.
+A custom serializer lets you control exactly how a type is encoded and decoded.
 Use one when:

 - you need a completely custom binary layout